STEllAR-GROUP/blaze_tensor/README.md

   the page/column plane of a 3D dense array
 - `blaze::RowSlice<...>`: a view representing a slice of 'thickness' one along the column/page plane of a 3D dense array
+- `blaze::DilatedSubvector<...>`: a view representing a sub-vector of any Blaze vector-like data structure with an additional 'dilation' (step-size between the elements of the underlying vector)

 ### Operations